Travel alert: Update on Hurricane Dorian | MarketScreener

-Eight new coastal airports on the East Coast added to the travel alert, fares capped and fees waived for bags and in-cabin pets
+Relief flight deployed to Nassau with 8,000 pounds of supplies, expanded fare caps and baggage fee waivers to assist our customers

-American is closely monitoring the track of Hurricane Dorian, which according to the latest forecast, has shifted further to the east.
+American Airlines is closely monitoring the track of Hurricane Dorian.
 Our thoughts are with those who are in the path of this damaging hurricane.

+American activated the airline's disaster response fundraising platform, where customers and team members can assist those in need.
+From now through Sept.
+20, AAdvantage members can earn 10 miles for every dollar donated to the Red Cross with a minimum $25 donation.

-As a result, American has added eight new coastal airports in Georgia, North Carolina and South Carolina to our current travel alert, which includes capped fares and waived baggage fees.
-Airport operations have also been suspended at two airports in the Bahamas and three airports in Florida.
-Storms like these may require customers and team members to change their travel plans and, as a result, American has issued a travel alert for more than 20 airports.
-If a customer chooses not to fly to/from an airport covered by the current waiver, American will waive change fees for future travel.
+Storms like these may require customers to change their travel plans, and, as a result, American has issued a travel alert for nearly 30 airports, including eight coastal airports in Georgia, North Carolina, South Carolina and Virginia.
+The travel alert includes capped fares and waived baggage fees through Sept.
+7. If a customer chooses not to fly to/from an airport covered by the current waiver, American will waive change fees for future travel.
 This provides additional flexibility for our customers.

-We are in regular communication with our national partner, the American Red Cross, which has the unique ability to activate immediately and assess critical needs following a disaster.
-We stand ready to activate our disaster response giving platform soon, where our customers and team members can assist those in need.

-With the latest track, some airports in Florida, including our Miami hub, will not be impacted by the storm.
-However, due to the size of the hurricane, we may experience disruption to our operation next week, specifically on flights that operate along the East Coast.

-The current travel alert allows customers to rebook without change fees.
+The current travel alert has been extended.
 Customers can reschedule their travel on aa.com by retrieving their reservation, or by contacting American reservations at 800-433-7300 in the U.S. or Canada.
 Customers calling from outside the U.S. or Canada should check aa.com for our worldwide reservation phone numbers.

 Fares

-These fares will apply for flights out of locations in Florida through Sept.
-4 and the eight Georgia, North Carolina and South Carolina locations through Sept.
-6. These fares are available on aa.com.
+These fares will apply for flights out of Florida through Sept.
+6 and out of Georgia, North Carolina, South Carolina and Virginia locations through Sept.
+7. Additional details are available on aa.com.

-American is waiving fees for two checked bags and in-cabin pets for flights to/from all cities covered under the travel alert in Florida, Georgia, North Carolina and South Carolina.
+American is waiving fees for two checked bags and in-cabin pets for flights to/from all cities covered under the travel alert in Florida, Georgia, North Carolina, South Carolina and Virginia.
+These fees are waived through Sept.
+9. Additionally, fees are waived to/from all cities covered under the travel in the Bahamas through Sept.
+15.

-For cities covered under the travel alert, these fees are waived through Sept.
-4 for flight out of Florida locations and Sept.
-6 out of the eight Georgia, North Carolina and South Carolina locations.

 In order to accommodate as many bags as possible on our aircraft, we will accept up to two free checked bags per traveler.